 You came and went in episodes, but there was nothing worth remembering from the times in between – so I forgot them all.
 Images of us were flashing through my mind all day and night, all madly beautiful sequences, all blurring all the rest out.
 There was no showy stuff.
 Just this vivid and strange life you led me towards, and I was breathing like the world was running out of air.

 Chilly autumn evenings, when my favourite sweater’s lining of boldness was nothing compared to your hand.
 Lattes and limos in square markets they made for lovers just like us.
 Waking up only to dive into daydreams that would never happen, but little did I know when everything was just on the very edge of happening.
 You, you, you.
 Day, night, day, night, day, night.
 August, December, April…

 I’d come find you, but I see no signs and no doors.
 The world is back as it was before you, bland and colourless.
-I’d hold tight to the memories, but they are starting to slip and blend into the background.
+I’d hold tight to the memories, but they are starting to slip away from me and blend into the background.
 And, hard as I try to remember what I learnt from you, I see nothing in focus when I focus outwards.